 We pride ourselves on being inclusive, and our Sunday services are friendly, welcoming and lively, as we seek to work out what it means to live the Christian life in the 21st Century.

 We recognise that the church is part of the local community and has a calling to serve that community in whatever way we can.
-Our position in the middle of the High Street next to the Library gives us a sense of being at the heart of the village, so we are keen to continue the idea of being a “chaplain to the High Street” that was started by our previous Pastor.
-We are connected to the local traders via the Crowthorne Traders’ Association and we have links with local schools, Crowthorne Parish Council, Crowthorne Good Neighbours and the Citizens Advice Bureau.
-We are also actively involved in Churches Together in Crowthorne.
+Our position in the middle of the High Street next to the Library gives us a sense of being at the heart of the village, so we are keen to continue the idea of being a “Chaplain to the High Street” that was started by our previous Pastor.
+Building on this, the "Prayer for the Community" initiative began in October 2019.
+We are connected to the local traders via the Crowthorne Traders’ Association and we have links with Crowthorne Parish Council, Crowthorne Good Neighbours and the Citizens Advice Bureau.

 CBC is a member of the Baptist Union of Great Britain, the Evangelical Alliance and Churches Together in Crowthorne.